-The Gamma Band model[1] has entered this week with a 50% allocation to SPX.
-When the daily price closes below ?Gamma Flip? (currently near 4,215), the model will reduce exposure in order to avoid price volatility and sell-off risk.
-If the market closes on a daily basis below the lower gamma level (currently near 4,015), the model will reduce the SPX allocation to zero.
+The S&P 500 (SPX) had two days of weakness yet rallied again on Friday to close the week at yet another all-time closing high.
+The Gamma Band model[1] attempts to summarize the impact that options trading can have on volatility in the SPX.
+When the daily price closes below ?Gamma Flip? level (currently near 4,305), the model will reduce exposure in order to avoid price volatility and sell-off risk.
+If the market closes on a daily basis below the lower gamma level (currently near 4,120), the model will reduce the SPX allocation to zero.

-Investors who keep an eye on various gamma-related levels are more aware when market volatility is expected to increase.
-One application of Gamma Bands is to maintain high allocations to stocks when risk is expected to be lower.
+Investors who keep an eye on various gamma-related levels are more aware of when market volatility is expected to increase.
+The main premise of this model is to maintain high allocations to stocks when risk is expected to be low.
 For investors who have been conditioned to ?buy low and sell high,? it is counter-intuitive to increase allocations when the market rises, but this approach has shown to increase risk-adjusted returns in the back-test.

-The Gamma Band model is one of several indicators that we publish daily in our SPX Report.
+The Gamma Band model is one of several indicators that we publish daily in our SPX Report (click here for a free sample report).
 With stocks continuing to extend historically high valuations, risk management tools are more important than ever to manage the next drawdown, whenever it may come.

-A sample of the SPX report can be downloaded.
 Please visit our website to learn more about our daily reports and quantitative algorithms.